How To Capture Changing Seasons in Time-Lapse (Updated for 2021)

-A few years ago, the BBC broadcast The Great British Year, showcasing the changing seasons across the UK.
+A few years ago, the BBC broadcast The Great British Year, showcased the changing seasons across the UK.

 The show includes some “time-lapse” footage of the same scene across the seasons.